aarayann/ET-AI-HACKATHON/README.md

 - **FIRE Report** — 11 sections covering everything from profile snapshot to 20-year roadmap
 - **Tax Report** — Regime comparison, deduction utilization, missed savings
 - **Health Score Report** — 6-dimension breakdown, findings, prioritized action plan
-- All reports include copper-themed branding, formatted tables, and page numbers

 ---

-## 🧠 AI Shala — Agentic Intelligence
+## AI Shala — Agentic Intelligence

 **AI Shala** is the heart of Finshala's GenAI innovation.
-It is a **multi-agent orchestration system** where 5 specialized AI agents collaborate in a sequential pipeline to analyze your finances from every angle.
+It is a **multi agent orchestration system** where 5 specialized AI agents collaborate in a sequential pipeline to analyze your finances from every angle.

 ### How the Agent Pipeline Works